AmandaCIdev/JS-Hackathon-Quizmasters/README.md

 + Quora and Stackoverflow was used to get advice from software developers.
 + Google was used for queries. -https://learn.codeinstitute.net/ci_program/ was used to revise instructions and collect code.
 + https://developer.chrome.com/docs/lighthouse/pwa/pwa-cross-browser
-+ Google play source quiz image on main page.
++ Google play: source trivia quiz image on website.

 ## Future Features: